deathsave/combat/README.md

 debugging experience.
 There is also a virtual keyboard for simulating the switches.
 Here is what we have mapped thus far:

+* Use the keys `z and /` for left and right flipper respectively
 * The key `s` will start a game
 * The key `l` will launch a ball
 * The key `a` will simulate a playfield switch (top rollover)